Robpol86/robpol86.com/docs/posts/2025/2025-07-23-truenas-scale-telegraf.md

 ### Initial Setup

 Once the application is "Running" click on it.
 Under "Application Info" click on **Web UI**.
 You'll see a "Get Started" button.
-Click on it and then fill out the form.
-Here I've provided some suggested values:
+Click on it and then fill out the form with these values:

 1. **Username**: admin
 1. **Initial Organization Name**: homelab